schell/varying/README.md

     tweeny

--- Our time signal that provides delta time samples. time :: Var IO a Float time = deltaUTC
+-- Our time signal that provides delta time samples. time :: VarT IO a Float time = deltaUTC

--- | Our Point value that varies over time continuously in x and y. backAndForth :: Var IO a Point backAndForth =
+-- | Our Point value that varies over time continuously in x and y. backAndForth :: VarT IO a Point backAndForth =
     -- Turn our splines back into continuous value streams.
 We must provide -- a starting value since splines are not guaranteed to be defined at